Franklin Vets is able to assist in all areas of bull soundness and fertility to ensure that bull performance is not the limiting factor on your farm.

 We can advise you on the following areas:

 Do not assume you have enough bulls for the likely number of empty cows at the end of artificial breeding.

 The table below shows the number of bulls required based on herd/mob size and expected number pregnant at the end of AB.
 If you are unsure of likely number pregnant at the end of AB, give us a call and we can discuss based on AB length, submission rate, calving spread and cow condition.

 The numbers stated are for bulls in with the herd on a daily basis.
 Dairy NZ suggests you should have the same number resting, with bulls doing two days on, two days off, to maintain body weight, feet and libido.

 Careful bull selection can reduce the risks of selecting subfertile bulls however it is better to test them to save costs should they not perform.
 The exam we offer checks:

 - Collection of semen and examination of the penis

-- Examination of semen in the lab for morphology
+- Examination of sperm for morphology (in the lab).

-Bull soundness: we can assess the overall appearance of the bulls for deformities, body weight conditions, aggressiveness and legs and claws for walking.
+We can assess the overall appearance of the bulls for deformities, condition, aggressiveness and legs and claws for walking.

 It is important to plan ahead and ensure that you have enough sound mating and healthy bulls on the farm well ahead of mating.
 Talk to your Franklin Vets team for advice and to find out more about Dairy NZ InCalf bull selection tool.